 Do you have any additional comments about the second decision?

-THIRD DECISION

-- □ Manage debt through cashflow analysis and only borrow what is needed as needed.
-Continue to fund an appropriate level of depreciation to fund future renewals. - □ Continue to charge rates to fund both a loan reserve (to pay for the existing assets) and depreciation (for future replacement of the assets).
+THIRD DECISION How should we pay for the replacement of our assets?
+More information about this on page 22 ☐ Manage debt through cashflow analysis and only borrow what is needed as needed.
+Continue to fund an appropriate level of depreciation to fund future renewals . ☐ Continue to charge rates to fund both a loan reserve (to pay for the existing assets) and depreciation (for future replacement of the assets).
 Do you have any additional comments about the third decision?

-Rating review feedback

-Do you have any feedback that has not been raised previously?

-Do you have any additional comments on other areas we're focusing on?
+Rating review feedback Do you have any feedback that has not been raised previously?
+More information about this on page 27 Do you have any additional comments on other areas we're focusing on?